olexii4/che-server/docs/README.md

 **Request Token Authentication for Kubernetes** (~15KB, ~400 lines)

-Complete guide for using request tokens from HTTP requests to authenticate Kubernetes API calls.
+Historical exploration of using request tokens from HTTP requests to authenticate Kubernetes API calls (not current behavior).

 **Contents**:
 - Multi-tenancy and RBAC with request tokens